It's a New Day in Public Health.

 Florida's Unified Plan

-Florida’s draft unified Ending the Epidemic plan represents the state as a whole and the counties identified as Phase 1 jurisdictions.
+Florida’s Unified Ending the Epidemic Plan represents the state as a whole and the counties identified as Phase 1 jurisdictions.
 This plan is a “living” document that will change and grow as implementation begins.

 About Ending the HIV Epidemic

-In February 2019, President Trump announced his administration's goal to end the HIV epidemic in the United States by 2030.
-The resulting initiative, called "Ending the HIV Epidemic: A Plan for America," or EHE for short, is already well under way.
-The goal of EHE is to reduce new HIV infections by 75 percent in the next five years and by 90 percent by 2030.
+"Ending the HIV Epidemic: A Plan for America," or EHE for short, was announced during the February 2019 State of the Union Address.
+The goal of the initiative is to reduce new HIV infections by 75 percent in the next five years and by 90 percent by 2030.

 The pillars of EHE relfect the same strategies as Florida's plan to elminate HIV transmission and reduce HIV-related deaths.